kennyb/captain-of-industry/clogs/Ministry of Preparation TODO.md

 	- steel box
 	- mp1 box
+- move saplings box over where there's a bunch of dirt

+### time to add more amonia

+- turn off an iron smelter
+- set mining towers above off of dumping rock
-- move saplings box over where there's a bunch of dirt upgrade 2 houses to house 3 get more water first
+- set storage boxs to not import (keep them from returning them from the shipyard) turn off growth pause upgrade 2 houses to house 3 get more water first

+### saving for coal contract 9

+- build saplings belt
+- set compost to empty into slag mountain (set to empty)
+- top limestone flat at 37
+- flip cp2 e1 belt
+- remove a few designations from front (don't break pipe) saplings boxes names (MOAR SAPLINGS!!!, NOT ENOUGH SAPLINGS, TOO MANY SAPLINGS)
+- add a few more forestry designations on side of copper mountain
+- consolidate all forestrey into one tower

+### saving for coal contract 9

+turn off ununsed sw pump
+turn on a diesel generator
+diesel overflow into cracking unit
+	add sw stripper & turn off NH3 production upgrade naptha pipes